A group of U.S. senators has agreed not to vote on a Maine judge’s nomination to a federal appeals court.

 She’s one of four appellate nominees that senators agreed not to confirm, as part of a deal Democrats reached with Republicans so they can quickly confirm seven to 13 other nominees before the change in administration, according to reporting by The Washington Post.

-A spokesperson for the White House did not immediately respond to emails Friday morning seeking a response from Biden or any information on plans to still pursue Lipez’s confirmation.
+A spokesperson for the White House did not respond to emails Friday morning seeking a response from Biden or any information on whether the administration will pursue Lipez’s confirmation.

 Lipez became a superior court justice in 2022 and is serving a seven-year term.